tiry/nuxeo-core-binarymanager-byterange/ReadMe.md

  - [x] Initial service
  - [x] S3 and LocalFS implementation
  - [x] S3 unit tests
- - [ ] Automate MiniIO deployment and configuration for tests
+ - [x] Automate MiniIO deployment and configuration for tests
- - [ ] Make service pluggable to contribue providers from the outside
+ - [ ] Make service pluggable to contribute providers from the outside